ksdkamesh99/TensorGram/README.md

 If you'd like to request a new function, feel free to do so by opening an issue [here](https://github.com/ksdkamesh99/TensorGram/issues/new/).
 Please include sample queries and their corresponding results.

+## 💥 How to Contribute ?
+- If you wish to contribute kindly check the [CONTRIBUTION.md](https://github.com/ksdkamesh99/TensorGram/blob/main/CONTRIBUTION.md)🤝

 ## Code of Conduct

 You can find our Code of Conduct [here](/CODE_OF_CONDUCT.md).